Outdoor Learning Coordinator Position

-The PPS 2021-22 budget, which includes the permanent Outdoor Learning Coordinator position, has already been approved by the Portland School Board by a margin of more than 3 to 1 and is awaiting a city-wide vote.
+The PPS 2021-22 budget, which includes the permanent Outdoor Learning Coordinator position, has already been approved by the Portland School Board by a margin of more than 3 to 1, and Portland voters passed the budget with 77% of the vote.
 The total FY21 budget of $125.2 million is an increase of $5.3 million over the FY20 budget and the overall mill rate in the city is expected to rise by 16 cents to $23.39/$1000 as a result.
 This increase is mostly offset by an overall decrease of 4% in the municipal budget.
 The Outdoor Learning Coordinator position accounts for approximately 1 cent of the mill rate increase.

 Most Recent Yearly Funding

 $110,000 total funding, $93,000 from local school budget, $27,000 in stipends from Foundation for Portland Public Schools

 Continuing or One-time Funding